Please find attached two screenshots of the BANK_HOLIDAYS UDT setup.

 Note two things:

-1) The example data here includes row names with the year in them.
-We don't think you need to do that and can just one row called 'New Years Day' that will apply every year
+- The example data here includes row names with the year in them.
+We don't think you need to do that and can just one row called 'New Year's Day' that will apply every year

-2) In the actual UDT values, you need to make sure each public holiday is for only one day.
-For example, for New Years Day 2014 you would create the row value with an Effective Date of 31-Dec-2014 and then date-track delete the row (end date) it effective from 31-Dec-2014.
-Unless the public holiday spans more than one day both its effective start and end date should be the same.
+- In the actual UDT values, you must ensure each public holiday is for only one day.
+For example, for New Year's Day 2014, you would create the row value with an Effective Date of 31-Dec-2014 and then date-track delete the row (end-date) effective from 31-Dec-2014.
+Unless the public holiday spans more than one day, both its effective start and end date should be the same.